microbrews/abs-chapters/README.md

 ```

 #### CUE
 This format seems to be somewhat poorly defined, since it was made for CD-ROMs and the official spec therefore has some now unecessary limitations (e.g. maximum 99 tracks).
 It seems that inAudible and Libation have their own pseudo-specs.
-This is how my tool wants them to look:
+This is how the tool wants them to look:

 ```
 FILE "" MP3